New Orleans is packed with layers of culture which oozes out in its amazing music and food scene. Here is my take on where to eat in New Orleans.

 I’m not done with oysters yet!
 For something a bit more fresh (read: raw) and modern, Seaworthy is the spot.
 Right next door to the new, hipster-cool Ace Hotel, this raw bar is a great spot at which to hang out, have a fun cocktail and slurp some fine mollusks.

 Now, Nola is much more that just oysters, jambalaya, and gumbo.
 In fact, I hardly scratched the surface (another excuse to return!).
 For example, I could not get enough of the newer Shaya, a modern Israeli spot in Uptown which won a James Beard award last year for best new restaurant.
 I love Mediterranean food and the hummus and wood-fired pita bread were some of the best I’ve ever tasted.
-Our server told us they actually peel the skins off of each chick pea to much such a creamy hummus.
+Our server told us they actually peel the skins off of each chick pea to create such a creamy hummus.
 That’s some tedious dedication.

 Parkway Bakery and Tavern

 I really wanted to go to Domilise’s Po-Boy and Bar, but it was Sunday and they were closed.
 Suffice it to say, another local favorite, Parkway Bakery & Tavern, tasted great to me!
-I jumped in an Uber and rode up here.
+I jumped in an Uber and rode up there.
 Got in the line and ordered a fried shrimp po’ boy.
 I snagged a chair at one of the many communal tables underneath dozens of framed, signed photos of all the celebs who’ve eaten here over the years (100+ years) including Barak Obama.

 Cafe Du Monde

 So I must confess – I went to Café Du Monde, the famous beignet spot serving up fried dough since 1862, but I did NOT eat here.
 No beignets for me!
 A travesty?
 Perhaps.
-But I’m not a big sugary, fried doughnut fan and yes, have been very good at watching my calories the last few years, so I skipped it since I was already eating so much good stuff.
+But I’m not a big sugary, fried doughnut fan and yes, have been very good at watching my calories the last few years, so I skipped it since I was already eating so much other good stuff.
 Others love them, so I will just trust those reviews.
 I did walk through to take some pics of course.

 No stop in New Orleans would be complete without a stop to Commander’s Palace, a huge place known for its refined creole cuisine and fabulous brunches.
 Situated in the leafy, charming garden district, this world-famous restaurant has been the launchpad to many renowned chefs like Emeril Lagasse and Paul Prudhomme.